rehkad/CivicAI/README.md

 rerun `./setup.sh`.

 ### Configuring the LLM
-This version of CivicAI uses the OpenAI API by default.
-Set the `OPENAI_API_KEY` environment variable before starting the server so requests are sent to OpenAI's hosted models.
-When no API key is provided the app falls back to a simple demo mode that echoes your input.
+CivicAI now relies on [LangChain](https://python.langchain.com) to talk to a language model.
+The server will prefer the OpenAI API when the `OPENAI_API_KEY` environment variable is set.
+Without a key it will try to use a locally running [Ollama](https://ollama.ai) model (such as `llama2`).
+If neither backend is available the app runs in a lightweight demo mode that simply echoes your input.

 ### Ingesting city data (optional)
 Sample Santa Barbara documents are provided in `data/santa_barbara/`.
 Run